What are omega 3 fatty Acids?

 Where to get Omega 3 Fatty acids?

-When possible, always try to get Omega 3s from foods rather than supplements.
-Aim to consume non-fried, oily fish high in EPA and DHA Omega 3s at least 2 times a week.
+Always aim to source your Omega 3s directly from food rather than relying on supplements whenever you can.
+Incorporate non-fried, oily fish rich in EPA and DHA Omega 3s into your diet at least twice a week.
+The tone of voice:

 These include: